red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 ## Getting started with client-side SDKs

-Client-side SDKs (assets) are designed to incapsulate as much mess as possible from the user.
+Client-side SDKs (assets) are designed to encapsulate as much mess as possible from the user.
 2 SDKs are available at the moment: [javascript SKD](https://github.com/red-machine-games/goblin-javascript-asset) and [Unity C# asset](https://github.com/red-machine-games/goblin-unity3d-asset)

  > Note: Unity asset is on very WIP stage right now and doesn't meet the current vision of SDKs also slightly unready to be used.
 We working hard to make it meet the common vision of SDKs with all required features.
-Hence this getting started section will describe only javascript SDK.
+Hence this getting started section will describe only the javascript SDK.

 ## Javascript SDK

  Can be used from Node.js or from browser.
 2 ways on how to get it as a dependency:

  - Get it with _npm_: `$ npm install --save gbase-html5-sdk`
  - Insert it into _HTML_ code: `<script src="https://gbase-public-static.ams3.cdn.digitaloceanspaces.com/gbase-html5-latest-min.js"></script>`

-Henceforth there is some nuance about instantiating API depending from the way you require it into project:
+Henceforth there is some nuance about instantiating API depending on the way you require it into the project:

 ### If installed from _npm_:
 ```javascript